2005 Albanian Supercup

-Albanian Supercup 2005 is the 12th edition of the Albanian Supercup since its establishment in 1989.
+The 2005 Albanian Supercup is the 12th edition of the Albanian Supercup since its establishment in 1989.
 The match was contested between the Albanian Cup 2005 winners KS Teuta and the 2004–05 Albanian Superliga champions KF Tirana.

 The regular and extra time result ended goalless, therefore the verdict of penalty shoot-outs 5-4 crowned KF Tirana winners of the Supercup for the 5th time, three of these trophies won over the same team, KS Teuta.